Pakukore: Poverty, by Design Conference

 The programme was ordered around the systems that have played, and continue to play, key roles in underpinning and maintaining the crisis of poverty: economic management, the housing, health, welfare and education systems, the courts and corrections, and short-term political thinking.
 The conference will also look at where hope lies, and how we can choose to re-design Aotearoa to eradicate poverty and heal those who suffer its harms.

-The conference was held at Rutherford House, Pipitea Campus, Te Herenga Waka—Victoria University of Wellington, on 21–23 November 2024, hosted by the Stout Research Centre for New Zealand Studies.
+The conference was held at Rutherford House, Pipitea Campus, Te Herenga Waka—Victoria University of Wellington, from 21–23 November 2024, hosted by the Stout Research Centre for New Zealand Studies.

 Speakers included: Professor Tracey McIntosh, Judge Ida Malosi, Professor Lisa Marriot, Associate Professor Anna Matheson, Rebecca Macfie, Max Rashbrooke, Professor Māmari Stephens, Murray Edridge, Kay Saville-Smith, Philippa Howden-Chapman, James Te Puni, Huhana Hickey, Maria English, Sue Bradford, Jennie Smeaton, Pat Hanley, Jin Russell, Craig Renney, Bill Rosenberg, Miriana Stephens, Nikki Turner, Sarah-Jane Paine, Tagaloa Junior Ulu, Hana O'Regan, Jess Berentson-Shaw, Amanda Coulston, Brooke Pao-Stanley, along with MPs Ricardo Menendez-March (Greens), Ginny Andersen (Labour), and Kassie Hartendorp from ActionStation.